fillippeyton/SyncMessage/README.md

 ### Possible Enhancements
 * Deferred object returned from `syncMessageResponseInit`
 * Dynamic merging of original postMessage message and data returned from responder window
+* Expand functionality to include single directional messages as well